What is Oil Shale?

 Shell’s In-Situ Conversion Process

-In Colorado, Shell is rejecting old mining techniques that failed in the past in favor of a process that heats the shale underground.
+In Colorado, Shell has experimented with a process that heats the shale underground.
 Their in-situ conversion process (ICP) uses subsurface heaters to slowly heat the shale rock to 650 – 750 degrees Fahrenheit.
-Once heated, the kerogen oil and gas are released from the shale and brought to the surface with traditional pumps (Picture, The Wall Street Journal).
-An advantage to the in-situ process is it significantly reduces (and in some cases eliminates) the environmental impacts from previous shale oil recovery methods [iv]:
+Once heated, the kerogen oil and gas are released from the shale and brought to the surface with traditional pumps.
+An advantage to the in-situ process is it significantly reduces (and in some cases eliminates) the environmental impacts from previous shale oil recovery methods [iv

 • The process involves no open-pit or subsurface mining